codesbyaditi/Restaurant-billing-system/README.md

 🎓 Project Purpose

-I made this project as a B.Tech 1st-year Python project to understand basic Python concepts and learn how programming can be used to make a simple real-life application.
+I made this project to understand basic Python concepts and learn how programming can be used to make a simple real-life application.

 ### 📚 What I had learned from this project